swarmcity/sc-boardwalk-production/README.md

 Refactor of Boardwalk in Polymer 2.0

 ## Contributions
-We activly welcome community contributions.
+We actively welcome community contributions.
 Below are a set of instructions to get your dev environment setup.
 We have a living [Production Wiki](https://github.com/swarmcity/sc-boardwalk-production/wiki/Welcome-to-Swarm-City) detailing what, how and why we are developing this production release.
-Once setup head on over to the issues and see whats marked for contributions welcome.
+Once setup head on over to the issues and see what's marked for contributions welcome.

 * Keep a lookout for weekend "Tidy-up" sprints, and issues labeled with "Contributions Welcome" these are a great way to meet the team and get started making contributions.